vivek-nexus/slack-on-keys/README.md

 ## Download
 **Available for Mac, Linux (deb and rpm) and Windows**

-Get the latest version from [releases page](https://github.com/yakshaG/slack-on-keys/releases)
+Download the latest version from [releases page](https://github.com/yakshaG/slack-on-keys/releases)

 <br/>
 <br/>